Orange County Convention Center: History

 In spring 2019 plans were submitted for a 340,000-square-foot expansion of the North/South Concourse.
 In spring 2020, the COVID-19 pandemic occurred and the expansion was cancelled citing shortfalls in tax collections necessary to fund the expansion.
+Following the pandemic, expansion plans were resurrected and revised to include a 100000 sqft ballroom and 44000 sqft of meeting space to bridge the North and South lobbies.
+Construction began in late 2025 and is expected to finish 2029.
+Plans for a second expansion including 200000 sqft of exhibit hall space to the otherside of the building were also proposed.
+Preexisting office structures in the West Exhibit Hall dating to the complex being named the OCCCC were removed in 2025 and expanding Hall E by about 6000 sqft.

 Facility overview

 The OCCC consists of two buildings joined together by a covered pedestrian bridge.
 The West Building, opening in four phases from February 27, 1983 (with an initial 150000 sqft of exhibition space) and 1996, is located on the south side of International Drive.
 The North/South Building, located on the north side of International Drive, was completed in 2003.

 In its entirety, the OCCC includes: